Unsupervised Representation Learning - an Invariant Risk Minimization Perspective: Introduction

 In the supervised IRM setup, the data consists of triplets $(X, Y, e)$, where $X$ denotes the input vector, $Y$ is the label, and $e$ specifies the environment.
 The data are assumed to be generated according to

 where $e$ is a known deterministic parameter that modulates the joint distribution over inputs and labels $(X, Y)$.
-The IRM optimization objective, originally formulated by \cite{IRM}, is given by:
+The IRM optimization objective, originally formulated by \citet{IRM}, is given by:

-where $R^e(\cdot)$ denotes the risk under environment $e$.
+Where $R^e(\cdot)$ denotes the risk under environment $e$.
 Unlike standard empirical risk minimization (ERM), IRM introduces an additional constraint: the learned predictor $w\circ\phi$ must be optimal for each environment independently.
-Subsequent work (e.g., \cite{Sparse, Bayesian, IBN, pareto}) has focused on proposing surrogate objectives and algorithms to approximate solutions to this challenging bi-level optimization problem.\\ In this work, we extend the IRM framework to the unsupervised setting.
+Subsequent work (e.g. \citet{Sparse, Bayesian, IBN, pareto}) has focused on proposing surrogate objectives and algorithms to approximate solutions to this challenging bi-level optimization problem.

+In this work, we extend the IRM framework to the unsupervised setting.
 Specifically, we investigate whether it is possible to learn invariant representations from unlabeled data drawn from multiple environments

 where the goal is to learn a feature map $\phi(X)$ such that

 In other words, the learned representation should be invariant to the environment.
 To this end, we consider a generative model parameterized by $\theta$, with environment-specific likelihoods $P^e_\theta (X)$.
 Our proposed objective is to maximize the sum of log-likelihoods across all environments, subject to the constraint that the induced distribution of the learned features $\phi(X)$ (also parametrized by $\theta$) is identical across environments.
 This leads to the unsupervised IRM optimization problem: